 - 1. Determine the rake of the mast with the fore-/backstay tensioned. - 2.
 Slacken the backstay as much as possible, but make sure that any rigging screw is not unscrewed so far that the threads are no longer visible "on the inside".
 The forestay setting should not be adjusted.
-If there is insufficient adjustment in the backstay, and the forestay rigging screw must be adjusted to allow removal, first mark its thread with adhesive tape. - 3.
+If the forestay rigging screw must be adjusted, first mark its thread with adhesive tape. - 3.
 Pull the masthead forward using the genoa halyard.
 Secure the halyard using a "D" shackle or tie it to a strong deck fitting.
 For safety reasons, do not use the halyard snap shackle.